Get insider access

 Anker Soundcore 3

 The Bose SoundLink Flex is a better speaker than the Anker Soundcore 3 overall.
-The Bose has a better-balanced, more neutral sound profile and can produce a more extended low bass than the Anker.
+The Bose has a better-balanced, more neutral sound profile and can produce a deeper bass than the Anker.
 It can also get a bit louder with less compression present at max volume, resulting in cleaner audio at louder volumes.
 However, the Anker has a longer-lasting battery life of over 13 hours.
 Battery life can vary depending on your usage, and your experience may differ.

 + Show more